DIY 13: 2016

 Since 2015, each DIY project has received £1,500 support to cover fees and all direct project costs including venue hire, travel, materials and hospitality.

 A final networking event for all participants, lead artists and DIY partners — the ‘DIY picnic’ — takes place each December, following the completion of that year’s projects.
-The DIY 13 Picnic will be held in London on 3rd December.
+The DIY 13 Picnic was held in London on 3rd December.